A step-by-step tutorial on how to build a picture shelf.

 Are you looking for a creative way to display your photos and create a focal point in the room?

 Nothing grabs your attention like a mixed collection of frames casually resting on a rustic picture shelf and a couple of adorable accessories in between.

 After completing my gallery wall in our living room, I wanted to change our other picture wall.
-I have been in LOVE with the idea of a shelf that holds pictures.
-And I decide that was what this wall needed.
-Plus I had one more old wooden window that needed a home.
-And here is our wall today!
+I love the idea of a shelf that holds pictures and decided that was what this wall needed.

-This build was pretty easy and did not cost a lot.
+This build was quick and easy and did not cost a lot.
 Here are the supplies I used (this could give you multiple shelves).
-Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.

 - mineral oil